effectivecore/core/readme.md

 If any page has a language different from the whole site, then this language can be specified when creating/editing such a page.
-In this case, the administrator must control the language of the content that appears on this page.
+In this case, the administrator should control the language of the content that appears on this page.

 The system uses the more perfect "Plural" system.